 - New distance degree programs and courses.

-- Development of non-credit distance education opportunities for serving workforce needs.
+- Development of professional and non-credit distance education opportunities for serving workforce needs.

 - Impacts and outcomes evidenced by changed knowledge and behaviors of participants with commensurate social benefits.